Boluspor

 Boluspor, known as Geosis Boluspor due to sponsorship reasons, is a Turkish professional football club located in the city of Bolu.
 The clubs plays in red and white kits, and have done so since their formation in 1965.
 Some of famous players of her were Lütfü Isıgöllü, Sinan Alayoğlu, Sadullah Acele, Rıdvan Dilmen, Sercan Görgülü, Halil İbrahim Eren, Recep Çetin, Ali Beykoz, Şenol Fidan, Müfit İkizoğlu and Faruk Yiğit.

 Domestically, the club has won the TFF Second League on one occasion, finishing as runner-up to the Turkish Cup.
 Their greatest success in top-flight football came in 1974, when they finished in third place.

 History

 Boluspor became a professional club when they entered the TFF Second League (now TFF First League) during the 1966–67 season.
 They were first promoted into the TFF First League (Now Super League) after the 1969–70 season.
 They finished third, their highest finish in the Süper Lig in 1973–74 season.

 The club has competed in continental competition once, losing to Dinamo Bucharest, in the 1974–75 UEFA Cup.
 They also competed in the now defunct Balkans Cup, winning matches against clubs such as Sofya Akademik and Sport Clup Bacau, but never won the cup.

+On 12 February 2026, Suat Kaya was appointed as the manager of TFF 1.
+Lig club Boluspor, succeeding Erdal Güneş.